Skip to content

 Thinner and Lighter

-Excellent Conformality, Pinhole and Defect-free
+Excellent Conformality, Pinhole, and Defect-free

 Parylene coatings are ultra-thin, lightweight, and due to the chemical vapor deposition (CVD) application process, the thin films are highly conformal, wrapping around every edge available.
 The vapor deposition process is performed under vacuum, with specialized equipment, including a coating chamber.
 As a result, all surfaces are coated evenly with the same thickness all around the objects being coated.
 This vapor phase coating process also leads to pinhole-free coverage free from defects.